smartcontractkit/chainlink/integration-tests/ccip-tests/testconfig/README.md

 Specifies whether commit and execution jobs are to be run on the same Chainlink node.

+### CCIP.Groups.[testgroup].AllowOutOfOrder

+Specifies whether out of order execution is allowed globally for all the chains.

 ### CCIP.Groups.[testgroup].NoOfCommitNodes

 Specifies the number of nodes on which commit jobs are to be run.
 This needs to be lesser than the total number of nodes mentioned in [CCIP.Env.NewCLCluster.NoOfNodes](#ccipenvnewclclusternoofnodes) or [CCIP.Env.ExistingCLCluster.NoOfNodes](#ccipenvexistingclclusternoofnodes).